 The Dean has fine apartments at the heart of the Lyceum itself.
 These luxurious chambers have been built and rebuilt by the finest architects the Empire has to offer and allow the Dean (and their family if desired) to live a rich lifestyle marked by fine food, access to luxuries and exposure to cultural excellence from across the Empire.

-The appointment, replacement or removal of a the Dean is made by the declaration of candidacy as part of the agenda of a Conclave session.
+The appointment, replacement, or removal of the Dean is made by the declaration of candidacy as part of a Conclave session.
 Any Imperial citizen may hold the title.
 A candidate can be presented for the post of Dean only once a season.

-The Dean cannot be revoked by the Imperial Synod.
-The Dean serves until another magician takes the title, or another Dean is appointed in the Conclave.
+The Dean of the Lyceum serves until they are replaced by another magician using the Declaration of Candidacy.
+As a title in the Conclave, they cannot be revoked.
 When a Dean loses their title, research on their projects ends although it is not unknown for a Dean to return to earlier projects of interest and have them completed in their name.